HackYourFuture/React/week2/MAKEME.md

 > Create a new GitHub repository for this project.
 It's a portfolio piece!

-In the following tutorial you'll learn how to build an `Expense Tracker`.
-You'll do so using React Hooks, but also using the [Context API](https://reactjs.org/docs/context.html)!
-The later you'll be learning about more formally in week 4, but best to get familiar as soon as possible.
+In the following tutorial you'll learn how to build A Flashcard Quiz With React.
+You'll do so using React Hooks, but also connecting to an  external API!
+You are also going to explore some fancy animations with CSS which really make this application pop.
+Concepts Covered:
+- How to connect to an API with React using `useEffect` hook
+- The planning process of a React app
+- Efficient React re-rendering techniques

 Happy learning!